 - Every year some section is considered to be more stringent than the other one, but this analysis cannot be fully supported.
 Candidates are advised to study and practice each section equally.

-6 Overall CAT Preparation Tips
+6 Overall CAT Preparation Tips for 2021

 Let’s check the preparation tips below: